needmukesh/Hadoop-Books/README.md

 # Free Hadoop Books

-This is my personal collection of free Hadoop books, please feel free to share and learn.
+This is a curated collection of free Hadoop related eBooks available on the Internet.
+Please feel free to share and learn.

+If you want to contribute to this list, send a pull request.
+All contributors will be recognized and appreciated.

+**Disclaimer**: The contributor(s) cannot be held responsible for any misuse of the data.

 ## List of Books

 You can find all the books listed below in [**book**](/book) folder of this repo:

+* Advanced Analytics with Spark - Patterns for Learning from Data at Scale - Second Edition [[Download]](/book/Advanced%20Analytics%20with%20Spark%20-%20Patterns%20for%20Learning%20from%20Data%20at%20Scale%20-%20Second%20Edition.pdf)
 * Agile Data Science - Building Data Analytics Applications with Hadoop [[Download]](/book/Agile%20Data%20Science%20-%20Building%20Data%20Analytics%20Applications%20with%20Hadoop.pdf)
 * Agile Data Science 2.0 - Building Full-Stack Data Analytics Applications with Spark [[Download]](/book/Agile%20Data%20Science%202.0%20-%20Building%20Full-Stack%20Data%20Analytics%20Applications%20with%20Spark.pdf)
 * Apache HBase Primer [[Download]](/book/Apache%20HBase%20Primer.pdf)